carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 {: .output}

 This can easily be turned into a loop, for example aligning all sequences to that of glucagon.
-The filename extension `.fa` is removed with the `bash` method using `basename` so that the resulting file name only has `.needle` as an extension.
+The filename extension `.fa` is removed with the `bash` method using `basename` so that the resulting file name only has `.needle` as an extension while retaining the same file name and only modifying the filename extension.
 Some of the loop commands, ending with `;` can be written on separate lines.
 However, due to the loop nature of the command, it is not possible to use the continuation symbol `\` as we just did previously.